History of women in engineering: Postwar era

+Ángela Alessio Robles, a Mexican civil engineer and town planner became Director General of Planning for the capital of Mexico City, and then the President of Planning and Director of the Plan for Urban Development in the city in the 1940s and 1950s, having graduated from the Escuela Nacional de Ingenieros (School of Engineering) in the Universidad Nacional Autónoma de México in 1943.
+She later moved to Monterrey and oversaw the development of the Macroplaza there, one of the largest plazas in the world and the largest in Mexico.

 1950s

 Nohemy Chaverra was the first Afro-Colombian woman to graduate with a degree in chemical engineering in Colombia.
 She graduated from the University of Antioquia in 1951.
 Her son, Andrés Palacio Chaverra, was Vice-Minister of Labour Relations between 2007 and 2008.